apfelwerk/JamfProtectInsights/AuditingType/CIS_3.6_Firewall Is Configured To Log/FirstInfo_3.6.md

 * [Remediation_mobileconfig](https://github.com/apfelwerk/JamfProtectInsights/blob/main/AuditingType/CIS_3.6_Firewall%20Is%20Configured%20To%20Log/Remediation_mobileconfig.md): Follow the steps to create or edit a configuration Profile
 ---
 ## Note:

 Firewall Logging must be enabled with this profile.
-It can either be set with the
+It can either be set with the: s
-* [Firewall_2.5.2.2] (https://github.com/apfelwerk/JamfProtectInsights/blob/main/PreferencesType/CIS_2.5.2.2_Firewall%20Enabled/FirstInfo_2.5.2.2.md): A firewall minimizes the threat of unauthorized users from gaining access to your system while connected to a network or the Internet
+* [Firewall_2.5.2.2](https://github.com/apfelwerk/JamfProtectInsights/blob/main/PreferencesType/CIS_2.5.2.2_Firewall%20Enabled/FirstInfo_2.5.2.2.md): A firewall minimizes the threat of unauthorized users from gaining access to your system while connected to a network or the Internet

-* [StealthMode_2.5.2.3] (https://github.com/apfelwerk/JamfProtectInsights/blob/main/PreferencesType/CIS_2.5.2.3_Firewall%20Stealth%20Mode%20Enabled/FirstInfo_2.5.2.3.md): Stealth mode on the firewall minimizes the threat of system discovery tools while connected to a network or the Internet
+* [StealthMode_2.5.2.3](https://github.com/apfelwerk/JamfProtectInsights/blob/main/PreferencesType/CIS_2.5.2.3_Firewall%20Stealth%20Mode%20Enabled/FirstInfo_2.5.2.3.md): Stealth mode on the firewall minimizes the threat of system discovery tools while connected to a network or the Internet

 or as a separate profile.
 Setting logging with its own profile will not cause a conflict.